-This beautiful oceanfront property was originally owned by Hamilton Mack Laing, who built his home (Shakesides) on the property in 1950.
-He gave the waterfront property to the Town of Comox to be used for the public’s enjoyment as a nature park.
-Since 1983, the Town of Comox has operated Mack Laing Nature Park, adding trails and interpretive signs to foster the public’s appreciation of nature.
+This beautiful oceanfront property was originally owned by Hamilton Mack Laing, who built his home (Shakesides) here in 1950.
+In 1973, he gave the waterfront property to the Town of Comox to be used for the public’s enjoyment as a nature park, and since 1983, the Town of Comox has operated Mack Laing Nature Park, adding trails and interpretive signs to foster the public’s appreciation of nature.

 Hamilton Mack Laing (1883-1982) was a prolific naturalist, photographer, writer, artist and noted ornithologist, whose work from the Comox waterfront since 1922 earned him worldwide recognition.